Hierarchical clustering with maximum density paths and mixture models: Abstract

 \section{Abstract}

-Hierarchical clustering is an effective and interpretable technique for analyzing structure in data, offering a nuanced understanding by revealing insights at multiple scales and resolutions.
-It is particularly helpful in settings where the exact number of clusters is unknown, and provides a robust framework for exploring complex datasets.
-Additionally, hierarchical clustering can uncover inner structures within clusters, capturing subtle relationships and nested patterns that may be obscured by traditional flat clustering methods.
+Hierarchical clustering is an effective, interpretable method for analyzing structure in data.
+It reveals insights at multiple scales without requiring a predefined number of clusters and captures nested patterns and subtle relationships, which are often missed by flat clustering approaches.
 However, existing hierarchical clustering methods struggle with high-dimensional data, especially when there are no clear density gaps between modes.
-Our method addresses this limitation by leveraging a two-stage approach, first employing a Gaussian or Student's $t$ mixture model to overcluster the data, and then hierarchically merging clusters based on the induced density landscape.
-This approach yields state-of-the-art clustering performance while also providing a meaningful hierarchy, making it a valuable tool for exploratory data analysis.
-Code is available at \href{https://github.com/ecker-lab/tneb\_clustering}{https://github.com/ecker-lab/tneb\_clustering}.
+In this work, we introduce t-NEB, a probabilistically grounded hierarchical clustering method, which yields state-of-the-art clustering performance on naturalistic high-dimensional data. t-NEB consists of three steps: (1) density estimation via overclustering; (2) finding maximum density paths between clusters; (3) creating a hierarchical structure via bottom-up cluster merging. t-NEB uses a probabilistic parametric density model for both overclustering and cluster merging, which yields both high clustering performance and a meaningful hierarchy, making it a valuable tool for exploratory data analysis.
+Code is available at \url{https://anonymous.4open.science/r/tneb_clustering-4056/}.